This post may contain affiliate links. Please see disclaimer page for details.

 Rachel’s blog has lots of posts about paring down and also focuses on parenting with a minimalist perspective.
 If you are interested in minimalism and have young kids, this is a great blog for you.

 Rachel is a decluttering expert who runs a yearly challenge to purge goods.
-This year’s goal: to rid yourself of 2,019 items in 2019.
+Last year’s goal: to rid yourself of 2,019 items in 2019.

 Jonah discovered minimalism at age 18 and hasn’t looked back.
 The blog is filled with lots of posts on specific minimalism and decluttering tips.